nuwave/lighthouse/docs/master/api-reference/commands.md

 ## query

-Create a class for a single field on the root Query type.
+Create a resolver class for a single field on the root Query type.

     php artisan lighthouse:query <name>